 Before having some fun at the expense of Texas, it seems that the powers that be must be concerned at my contention that perhaps Texas is not the most Stupidparty state in the union, and have recently amped up the ante in trying to become the biggest pricks in the land.
-As a result of this development, I am now issuing a specific health and safety advisory because your safety is my number one concern.
-Out-of-state parents should no longer consider sending their kids to any Texas public universities.
-This is why:
+As a result of this development, I am now issuing a specific health and safety advisory—because your safety in my number one concern.
+Out-of-state parents should no longer consider sending their kids to any Texas public universities—this is why:

 Continuing from a blog I have just written on gun culture…

-As an aside, I would point out that any out of state parent should not even consider sending their kids to any public university in Texas, and should even explore transferring their kids as soon as possible.
-I say out of state because I recognize that in-state, parents may not have financial options.
-But bear in mind that it will not be long before anyone educated in Texas (who makes it out alive) will likely find some suspicion from employers around the globe, once it becomes generally recognized that the curriculum is being tampered with by extraordinarily stupid people: Texas
+As an aside I would point out that any out of state parent should not even consider sending their kids to any public university in Texas, and should even explore transferring their kids as soon as possible.
+I say out of state, because I recognize that in state, parents may not have financial options.
+But bear in mind that it will not be long before any one educated in Texas (who makes it out alive) will likely find some suspicion from employers round the globe, once it becomes generally recognized that the curriculum is being tampered with by extraordinarily stupid people: Texas Stupidparty politicians.

 Two people were shot, according to the university.
 One person was killed and the second injured, authorities said.
 The condition of the injured person is not yet known.
 Their identities were not disclosed by authorities.
 The campus went into lockdown as a result of the incident.
 “All staff are asked to remain in offices—students to remain in classrooms until further notice,” Eva Pickens, a university spokeswoman, said in a statement.